micmejia/bible-dump/AMPC/Revelation/Rev 19.md

-Then [the angel] said to me, Write this down: Blessed (happy, [^b]to be envied) are those who are summoned (invited, called) to the marriage supper of the Lamb.
+Then [the angel] said to me, Write this down: Blessed (happy, to be envied) are those who are summoned (invited, called) to the marriage supper of the Lamb.
 And he said to me [further], These are the true words (the genuine and exact declarations) of God.